-Mortality (Reported for CABG, PCI for a Heart Attack and SAVR only)
+Mortality (Reported for CABG, PCI for a Heart Attack, SAVR, and SAVR with CABG only)

 The in-hospital mortality analysis included patients 18 years and older who died during the hospital stay.
 The mortalities were identified in the patient discharge record as a discharge status of "20" (see Appendix B).
 The rating identifies whether the hospital's observed mortality rate is significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors.